 Can You Borrow Against Your Investments?

-It is sometimes possible to borrow against your investments.
 Your bank might allow you to take out a line of credit against the money in your investment portfolio.
 When you agree to borrow against your assets, your bank gets a lien on your assets that they can use to claim your investments if you don’t pay back what you owe, so read the fine print!

 Close the Investing Gap